("qkumba" on HackZApple, Pouet, EXETools, and CSA2)

-Ferrie specialises in the analysis of Win32, Win64, Linux, and script malware, reverse engineering code on multiple platforms, and development of (anti-)emulators, (anti-)unpackers, and (anti-)debuggers.
+Ferrie specialises in the analysis of Win32/Win64/Linux/script malware, reverse engineering code on multiple platforms, and development of (anti-)emulators, (anti-)unpackers, (anti-)debuggers, and anti-rootkit technologies.

 He has been a speaker at various conferences.
 He is the most frequent contributor ever to the Virus Bulletin journal, supplying over 100 articles in 13 years.